KkrishM/-PersonaLock/README.md

-# 🧠 NeuroAuth — AI-Based Continuous Behavioral Authentication
+# TYPEGUARD — AI-Based Continuous Behavioral Authentication

 > *Your identity isn't just a password.
 It's the way you type.*

 ---

-## 🎯 Project Overview
+##  Project Overview

-NeuroAuth is a production-ready behavioral biometric authentication system that verifies users not only by their password but by **how they type and move their mouse** — building a unique digital fingerprint unique to every individual.
+TypeGuard is a production-ready behavioral biometric authentication system that verifies users not only by their password but by **how they type and move their mouse** — building a unique digital fingerprint unique to every individual.